crusher-dev/documentation/blog/2020-06-15-python-questdb-tutorial.md

 ## Generate some data

-Since we have a new setup, we should add some data to QuestDB so that we can have something to query.
+Since we have a new setup, we should add some data to Crusher so that we can have something to query.

 We will add some random data, for now.
 You can re-run this section as many times